-It’s not that hard to see the appeal.
+It’s not that hard to see the appeal, as hiking really is one of the best things to do in South Korea.
 If you love adventure, communing with nature, taking in beautiful mountain scenery, and getting some good exercise, hiking lets you do those things—all at the same time.

 Tips to remember before going your first hike in South Korea:

 - Dress in proper mountaineering apparel. – Koreans take hiking very seriously, which is why they always make sure to wear proper attire on hikes—even when tackling the tamest trails.
 Wearing proper clothes is a necessity, so much so that you’ll even find a number of hiking apparel stores at the foot of some of the mountains so that you can be prepared with the right clothes before going on your hike.

 - Bring water and food. – Obviously, you’re going to get hungry and thirsty during the hike.
 But it’s also important to note that Koreans love to eat and share food (even with strangers) during these hikes, so bring some good eats with you for sharing!